 The project consists of all work necessary to complete the design and construction of a new service interchange on I-77 near mile marker 26 in Richland County.
-The interchange will tie directly to Community Road to the west and to US 21 to the east via the a new Scout Motors Drive connector road.
-The project will include a partial relocation of US 21 to include a bridge over the future Norfolk Southern railroad spur, and a realignment of the Farrow Road/US21 intersection, and removal and disposal of existing pavement along US21 and Farrow Road.
+The interchange will tie directly to Community Road to the west and to US 21 to the east via the new Scout Motors Drive.
+The project will include a partial relocation of US 21 to include a bridge over the future Norfolk Southern railroad spur, realignment of the Farrow Road/US21 intersection, and removal and disposal of existing pavement along US21 and Farrow Road.
 The project will maintain existing I-77 southbound thru-lanes in their current location while adding an outside auxiliary southbound lane and an outside third lane in the northbound direction from south of the new interchange to the Blythewood Road interchange.
-The project will include design and construction of new bridges over I-77, related roadway approaches, and interchange ramps.
+The project will provide clearances for future lanes towards the inside of each interstate mainline.
+Work will include design and construction of new bridges over I-77, related roadway approaches, and interchange ramps.